onap/doc/docs/guides/onap-operator/cloud_site/openstack/index.rst

   -H 'X-FromAppId: jimmy-postman' \
   -H 'X-TransactionId: 9999' -k

-The registration is successfull if at least, the field `identity-url` is updated with the multicloud http url.
+The registration is successful if at least, the field `identity-url` is updated with the multicloud http url.
 In addition, all the cloud information are loaded in AAI (Flavors, images, etc) but only